ndwarshuis/giab-stratifications/README.md

 ### Not yet implemented

-These stratifications existed in v3.1 but have yet to be implement in the current version.
+These stratifications existed in v3.1 but have yet to be implemented in the current version.
+If these are desired, the configuration allows including pre-constructed bed files as stratifications, so these can be obtained from previous versions on new builds.

 #### Ancestry